How does the Key Result weight roll-up approach work based on KPI in Profit.co?

 Consider there is an OKR in which a parent key result has three subkey results.

-Click on the parent key result and go to the section Sub-Key Results.
+Click on the parent key result and switch to the Sub Key Results section.

-Enable the toggle for syncing the sub-key results and set up the Roll-up Approach as KPI Based.
+Enable the toggle Sync from Sub Key results and set up the Roll-up Approach.

 Step 2

-So the mean progress value of the two increased KPI sub-key results will be automatically updated in the parent key result.
+So the progress value of the Sub Key result having Employee Wellness Activity will be automatically updated in the parent key result.

 To learn more about the process of distributing weights for subkey results, click here.